This letter was written as a reply to a comment on the previous letter. My answer…

 A still clearer meaning can be appreciated if we look at ‘profit’s’ antonym, ‘loss’.
 The meaning of its opposite, ‘loss’ and the concept that give it meaning, ‘value’ clarifies things.

-To profit is to gain a value; loss means its gone.
+To profit is to gain a value; a loss means its gone.
 To value our own life requires that we work to sustain our lives.
-Keep in mind that we are a carbon life form requiring carbon based foods to survive.
+Keep in mind that we are a carbon life-form requiring carbon-based foods to survive.

 It’s here that I think Mr Schubart and I part company.
 He’s accepted today’s most prominent lie, that carbon is harmful to life.
 This is the lie that is costing us our affluence and, unless exposed for what it is, will send us back to poverty.